- To introduce students to a range of theological disciplines

-Develop skills in analysing and interpreting the Scriptures
+- Develop some core skills in analysing and interpreting the Scriptures.

-Identify their spiritual roots in Scripture and be aware of how these shape their daily lives
+- Begin to identify their spiritual roots in Scripture and be aware of how these shape their daily lives.

-Express their knowledge and understanding clearly and effectively using appropriate academic styles and conventions
+- Develop their ability to express their knowledge and understanding more clearly and effectively by beginning to use appropriate academic styles and conventions.

 Learning, Teaching and Assessment